isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 **B**e a friend to all classmates and model “inclusiveness” to the rest to follow. <br>
 **E**ncourage classmates to seek help from teachers, AED and counsellor when in distress<br>
 **A**lert to FTs/Mama Papa Bears of students who show signs of distress and change of behavior<br>    **R**eady to help, listen and support classmates in a non-judgmental way.

+**Vista Care Corner** <br>
+Our school has a Vista Care Corner for students to visit during recess, to play and bond with their Vista Bears.
+It is a safe corner for them to confide in their class Vista Bears.

+**Vista Buddies**<br>